marigold-dev/training-dapp-shifumi/README.md

 We will declare 2 React Button components and fetch the user public hash key + balance

 Let's create the 2 missing src component files and put code in it.
-On src folder, create these files.
+On `app` folder, create these files.

 ```bash
 touch src/ConnectWallet.tsx